OpenAT/online/addons-own/fso_rest_api/sphinx_doc/use_cases/managing_products.rst

 .. _Odoo_ORM_Documentation: https://www.odoo.com/documentation/8.0/reference/orm.html#openerp-models-relationals-format

 .. hint:: The possible payment intervals are directly provided via Odoo list operations.
 The example should be
-    sufficient for most cases, but you cen see the Odoo_ORM_Documentation_ for all the details.
+    sufficient for most cases, but you can see the Odoo_ORM_Documentation_ for all the details.

-Deleting a donation or product
+Deleting a product
 ------------------------------
 Products cannot be deleted via the API.